About Scott

 prepfold plot of MSPThe discovery plot of the first Fermi MSP, a highly accelerated black widow, J2214+3000.

 I'm a tenured astronomer working on all things pulsar or neutron star related at NRAO.
 I search for exotic pulsars (such as binary and/or millisecond pulsars or MSPs) and then time them, using their atomic clock-like rotational characteristics to probe as much basic physics or astrophysics as possible.
-I've been here at NRAO for 10 years.
+I've been at NRAO for over 20 years.

-Prior to that, I was a postdoctoral researcher at McGill University in Montreal in Vicky Kaspi's pulsar group.
-I received my PhD from the Harvard Astronomy Department., and if you are interested (or extremely bored), you can read my thesis here.
+Prior to that, I was a postdoctoral researcher at McGill University, and before that, I received my PhD from the Harvard Astronomy Department..
+If you are interested (or extremely bored), you can read my thesis here.
 I also did a 6-year stint in the U.S. Army as a Field Artillery officer after having attended West Point for my undergraduate education.

-My interests include high-performance computing (particularly with respect to "Big Data"), digital instrumentation for radio astronomy (like GUPPI), and advanced Fourier and DSP algorithms for time-domain data analysis.
+My interests include high-performance computing (particularly with respect to "Big Data"), digital instrumentation for radio astronomy, and advanced Fourier and DSP algorithms for time-domain data analysis.
 I do all of this stuff because pulsars are cool, and if we can find many more of them and time them much better, we'll be able to do a huge amount of basic physics with them.
-Examples include testing general relativity, probing matter at supra-nuclear density, and directly detecting gravitational waves in the next several years.
-I work a lot with the Green Bank Telescope (GBT), Arecibo, Fermi, Chandra, and other major telescopes and observatories.
+Examples include testing general relativity, probing matter at supra-nuclear density, and directly detecting and characterizing nHz-frequency gravitational waves.
+I work a lot (or have worked a lot) with the Green Bank Telescope (GBT), Arecibo (may it R.I.P.), Fermi, Chandra, and other major telescopes and observatories.

 Jacob's